Are you looking for the ultimate list of what to do in Ubud Bali for 3 days?

 - Mount Batur Sunrise Trek & Hot Springs

-Check out this awesome Youtube video for a look at what this activity includes, and for that little dose of inspiration, which you’ll definitely need for such an early 2 am wake up time!
+Check out this awesome YouTube video for a look at what this activity includes and a little dose of inspiration, which you’ll definitely need with such an early 02:00 am wake-up time!

-When you’ll arrive back into Ubud, take an hour or two to shower, relax, and perhaps get a foot massage to get you ready for your next activity — a Balinese Cooking Class!
-Now, this activity might not excite everyone, but it really is such a fantastic experience, and the local food in Bali is unbelievably delicious!
+When you arrive back in Ubud, take an hour or two to shower, relax, and perhaps get a foot massage to get you ready for your next activity — a Balinese Cooking Class.
+Now, this activity might not excite everyone, but it really is such a fantastic experience, and the local food in Bali is unbelievably delicious.
 It’s a fantastic learning experience, and you’re guaranteed to get a tasty meal at the end!

-Now there are several great cooking classes online, and here are a few top picks!
+There are several great cooking classes, and here are a few of my top picks:

-- Flavours of Bali Local Cooking Class: Afternoon Class from 15:30-21:00.
+- Flavors of Bali Local Cooking Class: Afternoon Class from 03:30 pm – 09:00 pm.
 “If you have a keen interest in Balinese cuisine, then this cooking class in Ubud is for you!
 Learn to prepare authentic dishes from a certified cook in a traditional open kitchen.
 You’ll get hands-on practice in a 6-hour session, starting in the morning (with a market tour) or afternoon.
 Numbers are limited to a maximum of 12 for a small-group learning experience with personalized attention.
 Includes round-trip transport from Ubud hotels.”

-- Ubud Balinese Cooking Class at an Organic Farm: “Discover the culinary secrets of Bali at an exclusive cooking class at an organic farm in the lush tropics surrounding Ubud.
+- Ubud Balinese Cooking Class at an Organic Farm: Midday Class from 12:15 am – 06:45 pm.
+“Discover the culinary secrets of Bali at an exclusive cooking class at an organic farm in the lush tropics surrounding Ubud.
 Visit a local market and experience everyday life, before preparing a regular or vegetarian meal with the help of a chef.”

-When you’re done with your cooking class experience, why not head out into town to one of the many bars and nightlife venues for a couple of drinks.
-I’d recommend either the Melting Pot for some pool or head over to the Laughing Buddah Bar for some live music.
+When you’re done with your cooking class experience, why not head out into town to one of the many bars and nightlife venues for a couple of drinks?
+I’d recommend the Melting Pot for some billiards and darts, or go to the Laughing Buddha Bar and enjoy fantastic live music.

-If you manage to do both of these activities in one day, I’m sure you’ll be mad tired though!
-It might be a good idea to do these on different days though, it really just depends on your travel style/ interests in them!
+If you manage to do both of these activities in one day, I’m sure you’ll be madly tired.
+So it might be a good idea to do these on different days.
+It really just depends on your travel style and interests.